Trust & governance

 Next step

-Pressure-test your trust posture before you scale the model further.
+Pressure-test trust and governance posture before the model scales further.